ajbm6/simplistic/README.md

 # simplistic
-A custom theme made from bootstrap.
+Simplistic is a custom theme built off of Bootstrap v3.3.4.
+It is simply a simple theme, hence the name, Simplistic.